Machine learning with neural networks: Regularisation

-\subsection{Regularisation}
+When the targets describe $M$ mutually exclusive categorical outcomes , $t_i=0,1$ with $\sum_{i=1}^Mt_i=1$, the softmax output $O_i$ is interpreted as the probability of observing $t_i=1$.
+An example is the problem of classifying hand-written digits (Section \ref{sec:MNIST}).
+Training the network then corresponds to multinomial regression \cite{kleinbaum2008applied} with the log-likelihood (\ref{eq:loglikelihood}).
+Note that Equation (\ref{eq:Hcee}), for $M=1$, is equivalent to (\ref{eq:loglikelihood}) for $M=2$, because $O_2=1-O_1$ and $t_2=1-t_1$.
+At any rate, these remarks motivate why the energy functions (\ref{eq:loglikelihood}) and (\ref{eq:Hcee}) are sometimes called log-likelihoods.
+Equation (\ref{eq:Hcee}) is also referred to as {\em cross entropy} , because it has the same for as the cross entropy \cite{Murphy} characterising the difference between two Bernoulli distributions: the network output $O_i$, and the target $t_i$.

+\section{Regularisation}

-Deeper networks have more neurons, so the problem of overfitting (Figure \figref{C6S3CT10}) tends to be more severe for deeper networks.
-Therefore {\em regularisation} schemes that limit the tendency to overfit are more important for deeper networks.
-In Section \ref{sec:weightdecay} several regularisation schemes were described, for example $L_1$- and $L_2$-regularisation.
-In training deep networks, a number of other regularisation schemes have proved useful: {\em drop out} , pruning (Section \ref{sec:pruning}), and expanding the training set .
+Deeper networks have more neurons, so the problem of overfitting (Figure \figref{C6S3CT10}) tends to be more severe for deeper networks . {\em Regularisation} schemes limit the tendency to overfit.
+Apart from cross validation (Section \ref{sec:crossvalidation}), a number of other regularisation schemes have proved useful for deep networks: {\em weight decay} , {\em pruning} , {\em drop out} , , and {\em batch normalisation} .
+This Section summarises the most important aspects of these methods.